-Anecdotal evidence illustrates how going public can reduce managerial discretion to innovate.
-Ingvar Kamprad, founder of IKEA, notes, "Keeping companies like IKEA in private hands would secure the freedom to have a long term view on investments and in business development" (Kamprad 2011).
+Anecdotal evidence has illustrated how going public can reduce managerial discretion to innovate.
+Ingvar Kamprad, founder of IKEA, notes, "Keeping companies like IKEA in private hands would secure the freedom to have a long-term view on investments and in business development" (Kamprad 2011).
 Recently, Dell announced a leveraged buyout to reinvent its business strategy.
-Commentators suggest that as a private firm, Dell "...can make decisions that aren't just based on profits and revenues in the next quarter, but with a longer-term focus" (Devaney 2013, p.
+Commentators suggest that as a private firm, Dell "can make decisions that aren't just based on profits and revenues in the next quarter, but with a longer-term focus" (Devaney 2013, p.
 8).
-Echoing this, business periodicals point out that successful privately-held companies want to remain private in order to avoid "...Wall Street's obsession with quarterly earnings expectations" (Woo and Reifman 2003, p.
-174) and to enjoy the "...freedom from reduced obligations to Sarbanes-Oxley reporting requirements" (Murphy 2012).
+Echoing this sentiment, business periodicals point out that successful privately held companies want to remain private to avoid "Wall Street's obsession with quarterly earnings expectations" (Woo and Reifman 2003, p.
+174) and to enjoy the "freedom from reduced obligations to Sarbanes-Oxley reporting requirements" (Murphy 2012).
 Tellis (2013, p.
-239) refers to the negative effect of stock markets on managerial decisions as the "Wall Street curse" and specifies that "...pressure from investors on Wall Street causes managers to cut investments in innovation to boost current earnings and stock prices, at the cost of future innovation, growth, and long-term market cap."
+239) refers to the negative effect of stock markets on managerial decisions as the "Wall Street curse" and specifies that pressure from investors on Wall Street causes managers to cut investments in innovation to boost current earnings and stock prices, at the cost of future innovation, growth, and long-term market cap."

 Previous academic literature has explored how stock market incentives constrain public firms' innovation investment decisions.
-Graham, Harvey, and Rajgopal (2005) find that 80% of managers are willing to decrease R&D spending and 55% are willing to delay starting a positive NPV project in order to meet current earnings projections.
+Graham, Harvey, and Rajgopal (2005) find that 80% of managers are willing to decrease R&D spending and 55% are willing to delay starting a positive net present value project to meet current earnings projections.
 Referred to as "marketing myopia," Mizik (2010) observes that firms cut marketing and R&D spending to improve short-term stock valuations despite the negative long-term firm value consequences of these cuts.
-Likewise, Chakravarty and Grewal (2011) find that past stock return level and volatility increase the likelihood that managers cut R&D budgets to avoid unexpected earnings shortfalls.
+Likewise, Chakravarty and Grewal (2011) find that previous stock return level and volatility increase the likelihood that managers will cut R&D budgets to avoid unexpected earnings shortfalls.

-Other innovation research explores stock market effects beyond earnings management.
+Other innovation research has explored stock market effects beyond earnings management.
 For example, Markovitch, Steckel, and Yeung (2005) find that firms alter the risk profiles of innovation projects conditional on their prior period's industry-adjusted stock returns.
-Moorman et al. (2012) observe that stock market incentives drive firms to time their innovation strategies through a ratcheting strategy which sacrifices revenues in product markets but reaps benefits in financial markets.
-Research contemporaneous to our study shows that firm patent quality declines after firms access public stock markets (e.g., Bernstein forthcoming).
+Moorman et al. (2012) observe that stock market incentives drive firms to time their innovation strategies through a ratcheting strategy that sacrifices revenues in product markets but reaps benefits in financial markets.
+Research contemporaneous to our study shows that firm patent quality declines after firms access public stock markets (e.g., Bernstein 2015).

-Table 1 summarizes empirical research examining how firms manage innovation in response to stock market incentives.
-We organize papers according to how innovation is operationalized-R&D spending, patents, or new product introductions.
-The columns account for whether studies have focused on publicly-listed firms or on how firms change their innovation actions upon accessing public stock markets.
-The majority of papers have two properties-a focus on public firms and a focus on R&D and patents.
+Table 1 summarizes extant empirical research examining how firms manage innovation in response to stock market incentives.
+We organize the research according to how innovation is operationalized-through R&D spending, patents, or new product introductions.
+The columns account for whether studies have focused on publicly listed firms or on how firms change their innovation actions after accessing public stock markets.
+The majority of the articles have two